searls/rubbycop/manual/extensions.md

 ## Extensions

-It's possible to extend RuboCop with custom cops and formatters.
+It's possible to extend RubbyCop with custom cops and formatters.

 ### Loading Extensions